ImagingDataCommons/libdicom/doc/source/usage.rst

 :c:func:`dcm_sequence_destroy()`.
 Data Sets can be added to a Sequence via :c:func:`dcm_sequence_append()`, removed from a Sequence via :c:func:`dcm_sequence_remove()`, and retrieved from a Sequence via :c:func:`dcm_sequence_get()`.

 When a Data Set is added to a sequence, the sequence takes over ownership of the memory allocated for the Data Set (and consequently of each contained Data Element).
 When a Data Set is retrieved from a sequence, it is only borrowed and ownership of the memory allocated for the Data Set remains with the sequence.
 Retrieved Data Sets are immutable (locked).
 When a Data Set is removed from a sequence, the Data Set is destroyed (i.e., the allocated memory is freed).
 When a Sequence is destroyed, all contained Data Sets are also automatically destroyed.

 A Filehandle (:c:type:`DcmFilehandle`) enables access of a `DICOM file
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part10/chapter_3.html#glossentry_DICOMFile>`_,
 which contains an encoded Data Set representing a SOP Instance.
-A Filehandle can be created via :c:func:`dcm_filehandle_create_from_file()` and destroyed via :c:func:`dcm_filehandle_destroy()`, which open a Part10 file stored on disk and closes it, respectively.
+A Filehandle can be created via :c:func:`dcm_filehandle_create_from_file()` or :c:func:`dcm_filehandle_create_from_memory()` , and destroyed via :c:func:`dcm_filehandle_destroy()`.
+You can make your own load functions to load from other IO sources, see :c:func:`dcm_filehandle_create()`.

 The content of a Part10 file can be read using various functions.
 The `File Meta Information
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part10/chapter_3.html#glossentry_FileMetaInformation>`_
 can be read via :c:func:`dcm_filehandle_read_file_meta()`.
 The metadata of the Data Set (i.e., all Data Elements with the exception of the Pixel